gitter-badger/snailui/Readme.txt

 ------------------------------------------------------------------------------

 SnailUI is a pixel perfect UI, meaning everything is aligned perfectly.
-SnailUI skins almost everything, including the minimap, action bar, casting bars, etc. SnailUI is currently in a beta state, so there are probably plenty of bugs to be found.
+SnailUI skins almost everything, including the minimap, action bars, casting bars, etc. SnailUI is currently in a beta state, so there are probably plenty of bugs to be found.
 I would appreciate it if you reported them in the comments or through Twitter. :)

 A lot of aspects of SnailUI can be changed via the in game interface options (or by typing /SUI or /SnailUI) or via the lua files themselves.
 This UI is also using !NoTaint to fix talent related bugs and Tuk's warlock bars addon as a temporary fix until oUF is updated.
 Should you need to contact me, I can be found via Twitter. (@1Snail)